DiamondLightSource/dodal/docs/how-to/create-beamline.md

         )
 ```

 Some beamlines have multiple endstations and shared optics.
-To reduce duplicate configuration, the DeviceManager allows us to include devices from a  beamline defining shared devices to be used on multiple endstations.
-An example is show below for a shared beamline setup:
+To reduce duplicate configuration, the DeviceManager allows us to include devices from another instance of `DeviceManager`.

+An example is shown below for a shared beamline setup:

 ```python
 from dodal.common.beamlines.beamline_utils import set_beamline as set_utils_beamline